bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/All-The-Things-You-Can-Embed-In-A-Medium-Article.md

 # All The Things You Can Embed In A Medium Article

-I have this innate desire to make everything available all in one place and it’s usually an unnecessary waste of time… but here I will…
+I have this innate desire to make everything available all in one place and it's usually an unnecessary waste of time… but here I will…

 ---

 ### All The Things You Can Embed In A Medium Article

-#### I have this innate desire to make everything available all in one place and it’s usually an unnecessary waste of time… but here I will conduct and 'experiment’ where I intentionally indulge that tendency.
+#### I have this innate desire to make everything available all in one place and it's usually an unnecessary waste of time… but here I will conduct and 'experiment' where I intentionally indulge that tendency.

 Here you can see in just the first frame of my blog site 5 different embedded widgets that I inject onto nearly every page of the site using javascript to append my widgets to various anchor points in the html.